 The speed sessions are not recommended for children under the age of 9.
-We have speed skaters from the National Team, to those training to go to National Championships, to club skaters with over 20 years of experience.
+We have speed skaters from the National Team, to those training to go to National and World level Championships, to club skaters with over 30 years of experience.
 The faster skaters are traveling over 25 mph.

 Skaters who want to join must understand that we all have to share the space.
-The speed sessions do not allow free skating time.
-There will be a person running the workout, letting skaters onto the track, and telling them how much time they have on the track.
+The speed sessions are structured workouts.
+Skaters will be directed when it is their turn to skate.
+There will be a person running a skating program.
 Skaters must stay in their designated group.
 Skaters will be standing around in the middle of the ice, or working on skills in a very small area, while other skaters are on the track.

-This is not a sport for children under 9 years old.
+The highly-structured skating sessions are not a fun place for kids under 9 or 10.
 The speed sessions are the place where speed skaters get a workout.
-We do have some very young skaters at the speed sessions, but they have a parent on the ice with them.
+You may see some very young skaters at the speed sessions, but they have a parent on the ice with them.

-No one is allowed to stand at the wall, or cross the track, without the permission of the person who is running the workout.
+To help ensure the safety of all skaters, the doors to the ice surface must remain closed during the entire ice session.
+Skaters are NOT allowed to stand at the wall or cross the track without the permission of the person who is running the workout.

 Skaters must be on speed skates.
 NCSA has a limited supply of skates to rent.